 Die cut boxes get their name from a machine known as a die cutter or die press.
 This machine cuts corrugated cardboard into boxes.
 As a result of the die press, die cut boxes can be cut into a wider array of shapes and styles than RSC boxes.

-Since die cut boxes can be cut to size for your product, you may spend less on shipping costs and not need foam or other packaging materials.
+Since die cut mailer boxes can be cut to size for your product, you may spend less on shipping costs and not need foam or other packaging materials.
 These boxes also have walls that create double padding, so the box itself offers extra protection for the products inside.

 The walls of die cut boxes lock into place, and the lid typically closes with a tab, so these boxes have high structural integrity and may require less tape than RSC boxes.
 The added strength makes die cut boxes a smart solution for fragile items and international shipping, where the box may be subject to more handling.

 Die cut boxes allow companies to get more creative and create truly customizable looks — they can be printed with logos and instructions.
-For customers, die cut boxes create an experience.
+For customers, custom die cut boxes create an experience.
 They can be customized inside and, in some cases, even contain graphics inside.
-Since less tape is used, die cut boxes can also be easier for customers to open.
+Since less tape is used, die cut mailer boxes can also be easier for customers to open.
 The added customer experience makes custom die cut boxes popular choices for higher-end items and luxury brands.